-The below is an edited extract from the presentation given by Dr Bianca Ogden at Platinum’s 2016 Regional Adviser Presentation Series in mid-August.
+Below is an edited extract from the presentation given by Dr Bianca Ogden at Platinum’s Regional Adviser Presentation Series in mid-August 2016.

 “Patent cliff”, “aging population” and “cost inflation” are familiar phrases to most of us.
 They are indeed relevant to healthcare today, but there are also plenty of other themes that have just as much relevance, if not more, but which may not be as familiar to us because they receive less coverage in popular media: immunotherapy, biosimilars, neurosciences, rare disease, eye diseases, gene therapy, vaccines, robotics, 3D printing, data, software… There are plenty.

 Precision medicine, in particular, is one very important area of development, and will be the focus of this presentation.

 The complexity of healthcare goes far beyond an aging population.
 At the very core of healthcare is innovation, and innovation today is alive and well-fund.
 Old pharma no longer exists, thanks to the rise of biotech.
 Data, analytics and interpretation, which are at the heart of precision medicine, will transform the way in which diseases are diagnosed and patients are treated.

 Looking at the healthcare ecosystem in its current form as represented in the following chart, we have doctors at the top and innovators at the bottom, with distributors and pharmacies being the “middle-men”.
 On the right side of the chart we have the groups that pay, while on the left we have a diverse group that provide “support services”, ranging from diagnostics companies to tool providers for scientists, to providers of services for clinical trials.